IBAnimatable/IBAnimatable/README.md

 Add `github "JakeLin/IBAnimatable" ~> 2.2` to your Cartfile.

+Please Notice, there is [a limitation of a built framework for `@IBDesignable` and `@IBInspectable`](https://github.com/Carthage/Carthage/issues/335), that will impact on `IBAnimatable` when you use Carthage.

 ### Git submodule

 Add this repo as a submodule, and add the project file to your workspace.
 You can then link against `IBAnimatable.framework` for your application target.